primitivefinance/primitive-token-lists/README.md

   - uGas
   - EVIX

+- strike (token that denomentates the strike price)
+  - DAI

 These lists are used in within the Primitive Interface to provide a community driven, relevant catalog of active Primitive option markets supported by the application and protocol.
 ## How can I propose a revision?